HenrikHao/Unimelb/readme.md

 # Unimelb

 Welcome to my University of Melbourne project repository!
 This repository contains a subset of my past programming projects from university.
+Many thanks to all of my teammates!

 ## Bachelor of Science in Computing and Software Systems & Data Science
 I have completed all the subjects required for both majors.